 The Brass Ensemble is a performance workshop where students gain familiarity with a broad range of literature for brass.
-Precision, intonation, and interpretation are studied.
-Open to all students with a school-level proficiency.
-Offered every semester
+Precision, intonation, and interpretation

-Flute Choir One Credit
+Flute Choir

 The purpose of the Flute Choir is to provide a continuing musical performance experience for flute players.
 The course will foster the growth of musicality through the rehearsal and performance of a wide range of music written or arranged for flute ensemble.
 Offered every semester.
-No prerequisites

-MUS 233 Woodwind Ensemble
+Woodwind Ensemble